 We are living in an age where the electronics market is governed by how the products are placed, bought and re-ordered.
 The plethora of features offered by these products are enticing, but they also take a toll on the devices, which leads to their life cycles being unpredictable.
 This in turn creates uncertainties in the re-ordering cycles, which puts pressure on the supply and distribution networks.
-Considering the number of uncertainties involved in the entire sequence of demand to supply, how do we pinpoint the challenges?
+Considering the number of uncertainties involved in the entire sequence of demand to supply, how do we pinpoint the challenges in the electronics supply chain?
 After we’ve identified them, are we prepared to take them head-on?

 The electronics industry is highly customer-centric, with electronics companies being engaged in a perpetual battle between demand variability and supply variability.
 The consumers tend to lean towards a product that entices them with the features they need when they need it.
 Beyond this point, it is the service and quality that determine brand loyalty.
 This, coupled with re-ordering ease and lower lead times, make a regular customer.
 It is these factors that create the unpredictability in demand and the challenges that arise along with it.
 These factors also influence the consumer demand trends that the companies need to respond to.

 Keeping this in mind, the life cycles of the products decide the frequency of new-product introduction in the market.
 The product life cycle is used to predict when the demand will rise and every aspect of production is mobilized to cut down the delivery time.
 When the demand rises, the products, dressed in a new avatar, armed with improved features are put out for consumers to purchase.
 The game ultimately is about developing appealing products and delivering them in the least possible time, with the only question being about volume and distribution tactics.

 The issue with such a level of demand projection is the uncertainty in demand variables.
 This brings us to a few key questions that need to be answered as soon as possible.